-Our Mentoring Scheme provides additional support for a select number of young people after completion of the main programme, who would benefit from this more individualised approach as they head into Year 10 at school (age 14-15yrs old).
+Our Mentoring Programme provides additional support for a select number of young people after completion of the main programme, who would benefit from this more individualised approach as they head into Year 10 at school (age 14-15yrs old).

 As a mentor you will be carefully matched with a young person and work with them on a one to one basis within their local community.
 Although individual arrangements will vary, you will meet for approximately 2 hours a fortnight, for up to a year, providing them with personalised support to achieve the most positive outcomes.

 With the support of the Mentoring Manager, you will help the young person to identify goals, and assist them to work towards these.
 Whilst each mentee will have varying objectives, all mentors will offer empathy to the challenges faced by the young person, and provide support, guidance and encouragement throughout the mentoring relationship.